Chapter 13.40

 4. The inspector may inspect the stormwater drainage system without obtaining a search warrant provided for in subsection (B)(3) of this section, provided the inspection can be conducted while remaining on public property or other property on which permission to enter is obtained.

-D. Inspection and Maintenance Records.
-As existing stormwater facilities are encountered, they shall be added to the master inspection and maintenance schedule.
+C. Inspection and Maintenance Records.
+As existing stormwater facilities are encountered, they shall be added to the master list and maintenance schedule, if applicable.
 Records of new stormwater facilities shall include the following:

 1. As-built plans and locations;